Definition schema reference

 contrastTo bypasses random selection.
 Instead, the candidate colors are sorted by WCAG 2.1 contrast ratio against the referenced color, and the highest-contrast color is picked.
 This is useful for ensuring text readability.

 notEqualTo filters out colors that were already selected for the referenced color groups.
 This prevents adjacent parts from having the same color.
+Comparison is done on the RGB hex (alpha stripped); if the filter would leave the candidate list empty, the renderer falls back to the unfiltered list.

 Color references in attributes